leonardomarcao/PFA/README.md

 2. Open project.
 3. Verify and set up dependences libraries
 4. Add source folder called "resources" (the configuration will used by Hibernate)
-5. Go to in Run configuration (using Eclipse IDE) and add the follow JVM arguments: --add-modules java.xml.bind (this is caused by JDK 10.0.2, because Hibernate tries to use for the "hibernate.cfg. xml)
+5. Go to in Run configuration (using Eclipse IDE) and on VM Options put the following: `--add-modules java.xml.bind` (this is caused by JDK 10.0.2, because Hibernate tries to use for the "hibernate.cfg. xml)

+On VM Options put the following:

 ### License